-What business stage are you in?
-And, more importantly, what business stage are your customers and clients in?
+What stage of business are you in?
+And, more importantly, what stage of business are your customers and clients in (if you work with businesses or entreprenuers)?

 I’ve been working on this model for a while now in the forge and out in the field with my clients and friends, but it’s time to share it with you.
 If you’ve read Martha Beck’s Finding Your Own North Star, you’ll see many parallels.
 I had been incubating the model for awhile and her framework crystallized it into something more concrete.